How to Edit Newborn Photos

-Since your job is so vital, you've got to make sure to do it right.
+Since your job is so vital, you've got to make sure to edit those newborn photos right.
 Here are our tips to help you capture beautiful memories of your client's (or your own!) bundle of joy.

-The first rule is there are no rules (aesthetically speaking - when working with newborns, there are safety rules.)
+The first rule is there are no rules (aesthetically speaking—when working with newborns, there are definitely safety rules.)
 As with any photography, the look you're going for will influence things like lens choice, lighting, processing, and so on.
-With that said, some guidelines take into account essential factors in newborn photography that you can use to get results you and your clients will love.
+With that said, these guidelines take into account essential factors in newborn photography that you can use to get results you and your clients will love.

 In choosing a lens, there are a couple of things to keep in mind.
 First, you don't want to distort the baby.
 35mm, 50mm, and 85mm lenses are all excellent options in the normal-to-slightly-telephoto range.
-If you choose a lens that's too wide, you can end up giving the little one clown-sized feet or an eight-head where their forehead should be when you fill the frame.
+If you choose a lens that's too wide, you can end up giving the little one clown-sized feet or head that looks like an 8, with their forehead filling the frame.

 Second, despite fast lenses seemingly being a photographers raison d'etre, you don't necessarily need or even want the shallowest depth of field with newborn photography—more on that below.